SuperSandro2000/canuby/README.md

 * ``gem install canuby``
 * ``canuby``

+To get a full list of all arguments invoke canuby with the ``--help`` flag.

 ### Note

 Some rake tasks have longer descriptions and are only complettly readable if you use ``rake -T | cat`` or `` rake -D``